che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 $ buildah push $PLUGIN_IMAGE_ID docker://$PLUGIN_IMAGE
 ```

-The memory limitation for `buildah-dev` container is set to 3 gigabytes, which should be enough for mostly cases.
-In a case you cannot build the image due to lack of the memory, you can easily add more by editing the devfile in the dashboard with the following restarting the workspace.
+The memory limitation for `buildah-dev` container is set to 3 gigabytes, which should be enough for most cases.
+In case you cannot build the image due to lack of memory, you can easily add more by editing the devfile in the dashboard.
+To apply the changes, you need to restart the workspace.